datarisk-io/mlops_codex/docs/source/training_guide.rst

 **AutoML:** Is when the training is pre defined using the AutoML module.
 The required files are the training data and some configuration parameters for the package.

+**External:** Is when training information of models that have been trained externally in your local machine.

 Creating the training experiment
 --------------------------------